 With such a rich heritage, The Royal Regiment of Scotland has inherited a wealth of Regimental music for both the Pipes and Drums and the Military Band.
 Music is an essential part of Regimental life.
 Each battalion of the Regiment has its own Band of Pipes and Drums manned by soldiers who receive their musical training at the Army School of Bagpipe Music and Highland Drumming in Edinburgh.

-The Regiment also has its own Military Band formed from soldiers of the Corps of Army Music, and the 6th and 7th Battalions each have a Military Band made up of Territorial Army musicians.
+The Regiment also has its own Military Band formed from soldiers of the Corps of Army Music, and the 6th and 7th Battalions each have a Military Band made up of Army Reserve musicians.
 These Bands are known as the Band of The Royal Regiment of Scotland, The Lowland Band and The Highland Band of The Royal Regiment of Scotland.
 These Bands are an intrinsic part of the Regiments life and should be a first class advertisement for the Army and the Regiment.

 The Pipe Bands are known as the Pipes and Drums and are divided into two sections: the Pipers under the Pipe Major and the Drummers under the Drum Major.
 Pipers and Drummers are soldiers first and the Pipes and Drums platoon has an operational role in each battalion order of battle.
 All Drummers should also be trained as buglers.